joshjohanning/joshjohanning.github.io/_posts/2021-11-23-github-codespaces-powerlevel10k.md

 ---
-title: 'Powerlevel10k Zsh Theme on GitHub Codespaces'
+title: 'Powerlevel10k Zsh Theme in GitHub Codespaces'
 author: Josh Johanning
 date: 2021-11-23 16:00:00 -0600
 description: How to use the Powerlevel10k Zsh theme in GitHub Codespaces